Progress Monitoring and Curriculum-Based Measurement

 Check your session logs.
 Was the intervention delivered the required number of times per week?
 For the full session duration?
 By the same person using the same materials?
 A student receiving a three-times-per-week fluency intervention who actually received it twice per week for three of the past four weeks has not had an adequate exposure to evaluate.
 Fidelity problems are not failures of the student; they are failures of the delivery system.
 Fix the delivery before concluding the intervention is ineffective.

 Attendance records also matter here.
-A student who missed six of the past twelve intervention sessions may have a flat trendline not because the intervention is wrong, but because they have not received enough of it.
+A student who missed six of the past twelve sessions may have a flat trendline.
+This might not be because the intervention is wrong, but because they have not received enough of it.
 Cross-reference CBM data with attendance logs before making any instructional change.

 2. Is the instructional match correct?